Richard Coss: Education and career

-Coss was born on January 3, 1940, in Sanger, California.
-He is the son of Dr. Joe Glenn and Cornelia Geraldine Coss.
 After completing his early education, he enrolled at the University of Southern California and graduated in 1962 with a major in Industrial Design in the School of Architecture.
 Later in 1966, he earned his master's degree in design from the University of California, Los Angeles.
-In 1973, he completed his Ph.D. in Comparative psychology at the University of Reading in the UK, where Corinne Hutt was his dissertation adviser.
-For his dissertation, Coss conducted comparative research on the perceptual aspects of eye-like schemata in African jewelfish, mouse lemurs, and autistic and typically developing children.
+In 1973, he completed his Ph.D. in Comparative psychology at the University of Reading in the UK.